Our guide to Payroll in Philippines

 Registrations and Establishing an Entity

-- Register with the Bureau of Internal Revenue (BIR)
+- Register at the Bureau of Internal Revenue (BIR)

 Banking